Webroot is anti-virus software, and it’s popular with large companies since it installs onto multiple platforms.

 Slaying the daemon

-I hope this helps you kill the Webroot daemon and get your Mac performing again.
-Expect to see improvements to responsiveness, battery life and a much quieter fan.
+Once those commands have run, hopefully you have permanently killed the Webroot daemon and gotten your Mac back on track.
+Expect to see improvements to responsiveness, battery life and enjoy a quieter fan.

 Unsolicited advice section

 Ok, now for the unsolicited advice section.
 I’m not a security expert, just a developer, and I don’t work on security.